 When I had to change salons because my hairstylist could not adjust to my transition, I realized going gray was more complex than I anticipated.
 For many years, I dyed my hair at home, venturing periodically into the salon for a cut or a trim.
 I knew my stylist's lack of support was not about losing money.
 Still, I was tired of being pressured to color my hair every time I sat in the chair, even after making my position known.
 Ultimately, I decided the prejudice she was grappling with would have to be resolved without me.

 American culture has promoted stereotypes that make women fear being rendered invisible and labeled unattractive if we embrace natural signs of aging.
 During a recent talk show appearance, Rosie O’Donnell was encouraged to share a self-deprecating story about how her gray hair made her an embarrassment to her teen children and less noticeable to fans—likening her new look to resembling a “grandma.”

 Black women face additional pressure to conform to society.
-We are statistically more confident in our looks than white women, but more sensitive about our hair.
+We are statistically more confident, but more sensitive about our hair.
 Black hair is so politicized, we are still dealing with natural hair bias that allows open discrimination in our schools and workspaces.
 While embracing our natural hair texture has gained popularity and is viewed as a celebratory act of self-acceptance and a rejection of Euro-American beauty standards—that does not extend to allowing our hair to go gray.
-I find it odd that only two of my female relatives sport naturally gray hair (one is my 87-year-old grandmother), and I am the only one with silver hair at events with other black women over 40.
+I find it odd that only two of my female relatives sport naturally gray hair (one is my 87-year-old grandmother), and I am the only one with silver hair at events with other Black women over 40.